natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 1. It makes the dependency on the existence of the config file immediately explicit to the reader.
 2. If the file is missing, the program will error immediately, instead of wasting time on a computation that will ultimately fail.

 Make dependencies explicit.
-(See chapters on Coupling.)
+Declare them early; your readers will want to know about them.
 Fail early.
 Make sure you have everything that you need before starting the job.

 # Separate Business Logic From Mechanical Work